elasekness/BMS500C/Day 1.md

 ## Obtaining reads from the SRA

 Now let's download the raw reads for a WNV library from the SRA (sequence read archive) database.
-We'll map the reads from these libraries on to our reference genome.
+We'll map the reads from WNV sequencing libraries on to our reference genome.
 Typically, any published NGS data must also be submitted to the SRA.
 Each sample/specimen sequenced will have a BioSample accession number.
 Biosample information provides associated metadata.
 The SRA and Biosample for each submission are further housed under a BioProject, which can contain multiple submissions from the same study or experiment.
 Because the SRA entries often contain information about the origin of the sample and are linked to additional metadata, I'm not going to have you download the libraries you'll be using to generate refence-based assemblies.
-You'll copy these renamed files from the BMS500-2023 directory.
+You'll copy these renamed files from the `BMS500-2023` directory.

-Return to the [NCBI homepage](https://www.ncbi.nlm.nih.gov/), select 'SRA' from the dropdown menu and search for West Nile Virus.
+Return to the [NCBI homepage](https://www.ncbi.nlm.nih.gov/), select 'SRA' from the dropdown menu and search for 'West Nile Virus'.
 This results in over 5,000 entries.
 Let's filter further by selecting options in the menu to the left.
 For 'File type' select 'fastq', for 'Strategy' select 'genome', and for 'Plastform' select 'Illumina.'
 We want paired-end (PE) data as well but notice that all 'Illumina' libraries are PE.
-Click on the link for the first library entitled [Other Sequencing of West Nile Virus](https://www.ncbi.nlm.nih.gov/sra/SRX13440230[accn]) listed.
+Click on the link for the first library entitled [Other Sequencing of West Nile Virus](https://www.ncbi.nlm.nih.gov/sra/SRX13440230[accn]).

 This brings you to a page with additional information on the sequencing run as well as links to the [Bioproject](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA231221) and [Biosample](https://www.ncbi.nlm.nih.gov/biosample/SAMN24061100).

-By click on the link to the run [SRR17262079](https://trace.ncbi.nlm.nih.gov/Traces/?view=run_browser&acc=SRR17262079&display=metadata), we could download the two fastq files and then upload them to our VM or we could use faster tools provided by NCBI.
+By clicking on the link to the run [SRR17262079](https://trace.ncbi.nlm.nih.gov/Traces/?view=run_browser&acc=SRR17262079&display=metadata), we could download the two fastq files associated with this run and then upload them to our VM or we could use faster tools provided by NCBI.

 Use **`prefetch`** and **`fasterq-dump`** tools from the SRA toolkit to download the fastq files for SRR17262079.